NikolettaAndreou/secure-iomt-medication-monitoring-system/README.md

 | Recall              | 97.9%         |
 | False Negative Rate | 2.1%          |

-The Random Forest model achieved the best overall performance and was selected as the final detection model.
+The Random Forest model achieved the best overall performance and was selected as the final anomaly detection model.

 ### Model Performance Comparison